 However, while Ramsey pricing principles may be considered economically "efficient" and a tool to help minimise distortions to price signals, they may not be considered fair if certain customer groups are required to subsidise other customer groups.
+Further, the demand elasticities of the agents may not be known to the regulator.

-&lt;sup>81 Newbery (2011): 'High level principles for guiding GB transmission charging and some of the practical problems of transition to an enduring regime'
+90 Newbery (2011): 'High level principles for guiding GB transmission charging and some of the practical problems of transition to an enduring regime'

-&lt;sup>82 This is a simplification that holds if demands depend only on their own price and not on relative prices.
+91 This is a simplification that holds if demands depend only on their own price and not on relative prices.
 The correct general rule is that mark-ups should be chosen to lead to an equi-proportional reduction in demands - hence lower mark-ups on elastic actions (Newbery (2011)).

-Frontier Economics (2013) in a report for Energy Norway focused specifically on estimating the potential economic impacts of an absence of harmonisation or changes to generator transmission charges between European countries.
+Frontier Economics (2013)92 in a report for Energy Norway focused specifically on estimating the potential economic impacts of an absence of harmonisation or changes to generator transmission charges between European countries.